Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Astellas Pharma Europe B.V., Sylviusweg 62, 2333 BE Leiden, The Netherlands

 1 P-value is derived from an unstratified log-rank test.

 2 Hazard Ratio is derived from an unstratified proportional hazards model.
-Hazard ratio <1 favours enzalutamide
+Hazard ratio <1 favours enzalutamide.

 At the pre-specified rPFS analysis, a statistically significant improvement was demonstrated between the treatment groups with an 81.4% reduction in risk of radiographic progression or death [HR=0.19 (95% CI: 0.15, 0.23), p<0.0001].
 One hundred and eighteen (14%) enzalutamide-treated patients and 321 (40%) of placebo-treated patients had an event.
-The median rPFS was not reached (95% CI: 13.8, not reached) in the enzalutamide-treated group and was 3.9 months (95% CI: 3.7, 5.4) in the placebotreated group (Figure 6).
+The median rPFS was not reached (95% CI: 13.8, not reached) in the enzalutamide-treated group and was 3.9 months (95% CI: 3.7, 5.4) in the placebo-treated group (Figure 11).
 Consistent rPFS benefit was observed across all pre-specified patient subgroups (e.g. age, baseline ECOG performance, baseline PSA and LDH, Gleason score at diagnosis, and visceral disease at screening).
 A pre-specified follow-up rPFS analysis based on the investigator assessment of radiographic progression demonstrated a statistically significant improvement between the treatment groups with a 69.3% reduction in risk of radiographic progression or death [HR=0.31 (95% CI: 0.27, 0.35), p<0.0001].
 The median rPFS was 19.7 months in the enzalutamide group and 5.4 months in the placebo group.

-Figure 6.
+Figure 11.
 Kaplan-Meier curves of radiographic progression-free survival in the PREVAIL study (intent-to-treat analysis):

 In addition to the co-primary efficacy endpoints, statistically significant improvements were also demonstrated in the following prospectively defined endpoints.